-I often get letters, like the two below, from Baby Boomers who are caring for aging parents and trying to find health care that meets the unique needs of older people.
-Finding the right kind of care can seem daunting, but a little information and some key resources can help tremendously.
+I often get messages like the ones below from Baby Boomers who are caring for aging parents and attempting to locate health care that matches the special requirements of the elderly.
+Finding the appropriate sort of care may be difficult, but a little knowledge and certain crucial resources can go a long way.

-Q: My 81-year-old mother recently fell and was rushed to the emergency room.
-The doctor who saw her suggested that she start seeing a geriatrician.
-What is a geriatrician and why should she see one?
+Q: My 81-year-old mother recently collapsed and was taken to the hospital.
+The doctor who examined her recommended that she consult a geriatrician.
+What exactly is a geriatrician, and why should she consult one?

-A: A geriatrician is a physician with special training and expertise in caring for older adults, especially those with complex health problems.
-Like children, older adults have unique health care needs.
-As we age, our bodies change in many ways that affect our health.
-Among other things, we’re more likely to develop chronic health problems such as heart disease, diabetes and arthritis, and to need multiple medications (all with potential side effects).
-About 80 percent of adults 65 or older have at least one chronic health condition and 50 percent have at least two.
-As we grow older it’s also harder for us to recover from illnesses.
+A: A geriatrician is a doctor who specializes in caring for elderly people, particularly those with complicated health issues.
+Older individuals, like children, have distinct health-care requirements.
+Our bodies change in a variety of ways as we age, which has an impact on our health.
+We are more prone to acquire chronic health issues such as heart disease, diabetes, and arthritis, as well as need many drugs (all with potential side effects).
+Approximately 80% of persons 65 and older have at least one chronic health issue, and 50% have at least two.
+As we age, it becomes more difficult to recover from diseases.

-Q: I’ve tried to find a geriatrician for my parents but haven’t had any luck.
-Why aren’t there more geriatricians?
-What should I do?
+Q: I’ve tried unsuccessfully to locate a geriatrician for my folks.
+Why don’t there seem to be more geriatricians?
+How should I proceed?

-A: Today, there are fewer than 7,000 practicing geriatricians in the U.S. That’s about one geriatrician for every 5,000 adults over age 65.
-Finding a geriatrician is likely to become even more difficult over the next 20 years, as the nation’s 77 million Baby Boomers reach retirement age.
-To prepare for this “Aging Boom,” we need to support programs that both train geriatricians and better prepare all health care providers to care for older adults.
-Until recently, the federal government’s “Title VII” geriatric health professions program did just that, by supporting geriatric education centers and young medical school faculty who trained medical students, primary care physicians, nurses, pharmacists and other providers to better meet the health care needs of older adults.
-Unfortunately, Congress eliminated all funding for this program in late 2005.
-We need to restore this funding-for the sake of all older Americans.
+A: There are now less than 7,000 practicing geriatricians in the United States.
+That equates to around one geriatrician for every 5,000 persons over the age of 65.
+Finding a geriatrician will likely become much more challenging over the next 20 years as the country’s 77 million Baby Boomers approach retirement age.
+To prepare for the “Aging Boom,” we must fund programs that educate geriatricians as well as better equip other health care workers to care for the elderly.
+Until recently, the federal government’s “Title VII” geriatric health professions program supported geriatric education centers and young medical school faculty who trained medical students, primary care physicians, nurses, pharmacists, and other providers to better meet the health care needs of older adults.
+Regrettably, Congress cut all funding for this initiative in late 2005.
+For the benefit of all elderly Americans, we must reinstate this money.